Jupyter

 1. Start Jupyter in the directory you want to use for this course.

-• If you are starting from the navigator, change to the directory you want to use.
+• If you are starting from the Anaconda Navigator, change to the directory you want to use.

 2. Create a Python 3 notebook file.
 Save it.
 In the next section, you will add stuff to it.